 rt?
-First, we e our summer to a minimum gs for the purherings.
+First, we e our summer e to a minimum gs for the purherings.
 Many prosecuted with a break in the ry service and the open air is essential to work.
 Preachmber that the the most thorst be carefully ed, as the outon and experirgency of the st to meet the ig as well as npression.
-The ne Gospel, and d definitely beo know someneeds, its daneaker will enriate word, be heer, or hope. thing controvill be that of rers to rememagainst sin.

-hers must give is redemption.
+The ne Gospel, and d definitely beo know someneeds, its daneaker will eniate word, be heer, or hope. thing controvill be that of rers to rememagainst sin. hers must give is redemption.
 Il of Christ's strength.
-He for immediate the message deliver it out sed experience speaks. the open-air church, that both cases it 'anything will are quick to 1-thought-out, ages, and few d the speaker nly good and tors at street Such speakers heir case with thinking age, trious in their ective address ubstantial in ive in appeal, e a great in-Let workers iradeship, full ne singing be et the tunes ar words and nemories may ruous be al-1 with brightand let the winsome.
-It to see what hurch would l extend into a permanent is impossible of the opporevery mission If any of our , let us hear stions, let us t if all our campaign of results would church and
+He for immediate the message deliver it out sed experience speaks. the open-air church, that both cases it 'anything will are quick to l-thought-out, ages, and few id the speaker ily good and tors at street Such speakers heir case with thinking age, trious in their ective address ubstantial in" ive in appeal, e a great in-Let workers radeship, full he singing be May 22, 1913.

-The Greatest Work in the World

-By the Rev. W. H. Griffith Thomas, D.D.
+The Greatest Work in the World By the Rev. W. H. Griffith Thomas, D.D.